 Apart from a few more rifles and shotguns in evidence, and the absence of both TV and relatives from Tokyo, very little did change in Asahigaoka.
 Natsumi passed on rumours that the Martians were preparing to blow up Earth, as they had destroyed the Moon; that the UFE were about to nuke Tokyo.
 That the Martians were using mind control on the UFE; that a hero had emerged and thrown them out of Japan.
 Komori asked pointedly how anyone in the village could know such things, but listened as avidly as anyone.

 When another world-filling thump and flash passed through from the direction of Shinawara, Renge stopped asking about her big sister.
 She asked again when the Martians broadcast the ceasefire, but lapsed back into silence when it was cancelled hours later.
-Komari claimed brightly that if the war had only just started, properly, surely nothing could've happened yet?
+Komari claimed brightly that if the war had only just started, surely nothing could've happened yet?

 "Uwah!
 Foreigners!
 Or are you Martians?"